Dentures in Willard, MO

 The care and maintenance steps depend on the type of denture used as well as on the patient’s condition.
-Dr. Curry details the dos and don’ts when wearing dentures, however, there are few general rules which need to be followed by each patient.
+Dr. Harris details the dos and don’ts when wearing dentures, however, there are few general rules which need to be followed by each patient.

 - Dentures need to be worn continuously in the first few weeks until the patient gets used to it.
 Afterward, the denture can be removed during the night for additional comfort.

 - When not used, the denture must be placed in a special container and fully covered with water, to preserve its flexibility.

 - The denture needs to be cleaned every day with a non-abrasive cleanser and a toothbrush with soft bristles.

 - Visit the dentist regularly for adjustments and routine check on gums and remaining teeth.